austinlouden/talks/how-to-learn-foreign-language/slides.md

 ### SRS Recommendations

-Note: two recommendations, both are free.
+Note: two recommendations, both are free, both have web and mobile apps, and I've also used both extensively.

 !!!